SpongeyBob/INF2010/README.md

 # inf2010
-LABS data structyre and Algortihm
+LABS data structure and Algortihm

+Until the semester ends this repo will stay private, I will switch it to privat afterwards